Dimension matters when modeling network communities in hyperbolic spaces: Impacts on community structure

-To study community structure, each random graph is mapped to a weighted graph of inter-community edges probabilities.
-Consider the \(n\times n\) matrix \beq{eq:block_mat} B_{uv} = \frac{1}{m} \sum_{i=1}^N\sum_{j=1}^N p_{ij}\delta(c_i, u)\delta(c_j, v)(1-\delta(c_i, c_j)), \enq where \(m : = \sum_{i<j} p_{ij}(1-\delta(c_i, c_j))\) is the sum of probabilities associated with inter-communities edges, which can be interpreted as the total expected number of edges between distinct communities.
+where \(m : = \sum_{i<j} p_{ij}(1-\delta(c_i, c_j))\) is the sum of probabilities associated with inter-communities edges, which can be interpreted as the total expected number of edges between distinct communities.
 Matrix \(B\)'s elements are normalized sums of edge probabilities between two communities, with diagonal set to zero.
-Thus, \(B\) can be though of as a weighted graph describing how distinct communities interact with each other.
+Thus, \(B\) can be thought of as a weighted graph describing how distinct communities interact with each other.
 It is normalized with the total expected number of inter-community edges such that \(B_{uv}\) quantifies the probability of finding an edge between the corresponding pair of communities \(u\) and \(v\).
 The complete procedure to sample a given random graph to obtain a block matrix \(B\) is illustrated in Fig.~\ref{fig:sampling}.